DomeniqueRosa/DomeniqueRosa.github.io/newsletter-sign-up-with-success-message-main/README-template.md

 Users should be able to:

-- Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
+- Add their email and submit the form
+- See a success message with their email after successfully submitting the form
+- See form validation messages if:
+  - The field is left empty
+  - The email address is not formatted correctly
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page